ayush87914/Login-page-repo/README.md

 # 🔐 Login Page

-A simple and responsive **Login Page UI** built using HTML and CSS.
-This project is ideal for beginners who want to practice front-end development and understand how login forms are structured.
+A simple and responsive **Login Page UI** built using HTML, CSS, and JavaScript.
+This project demonstrates a basic login validation system on the front end.

 ---